(On Criticism of the Pure Devotee)

 “…the higher classes of men are white (sukla), and the lower classes of men are black.
 This division of white and black is in terms of one’s white and black duties of life.
 Pious acts lead one to… acquire beautiful features.
 Impious acts lead one to… acquire ugly bodily features.” purport, Srimad Bhagavatam 3.5.9

 These concepts are also very abhorrent to modern politically correct people.
 They remind most of Nazi ideas of a “master race” and all their other ideological abuses, many of which were distortions of Vedic culture, such as Aryan society.
-Of course, Nazi eugenics theory advocated for the extermination and sterilization of “inferior” groups of people, and they actually implemented some infamous programs to these effects.
+Of course, Nazi eugenics theory advocated for the extermination and sterilization of “inferior” groups of people, and their Holocaust actually implemented some infamous programs to these effects.
 Therefore, many modern people will think that, along with his non-negative statements about Hitler, that maybe Srila Prabhupada and Vedic culture endorse these theories and programs.
 There are, however, no such statements of support by Srila Prabhupada.
+He was always absorbed in what would elevate people’s spiritual consciousness.

 In this quote Srila Prabhupada is talking about karma, and how some groups of people, in this case races, have better destiny according to the deeds of their past lives.
 Secular egalitarian people hate these kinds of remarks, not only because most of them don’t believe in reincarnation, but because the bigots of a privileged group will use such information or beliefs to oppress others.
 Therefore in the name of promoting equality, they would prefer to completely censor these kinds of remarks from public discourse or consideration.
 In this they have already been largely successful, and hence the shocked reactions to these types of quotes.